 - Consider getting involved with Microsoft’s five-year Get On 2021 campaign, which aims to help people of all ages gain access to careers and job opportunities in technology by making sure they have the skills needed.

-The 2021 initiative will focus specifically on those people who are in education, new to tech, or who have had their job directly impacted by the pandemic.
+The 2021 initiative will focus specifically on those people who are in education, new to tech, or have had their job directly impacted by the recent pandemic.
 By the end of the five years, Microsoft aims to have helped 1.5 million people build careers in technology, and 300,000 people connect to job opportunities.
 To find out more about the programmes on offer, you can check out the Microsoft Digital Skills Hub.

 It’s worth keeping in mind that digital skills can be handy to have in various aspects of daily life – even if you don’t plan on having a tech-focused career.
-For instance, if you’re thinking of setting up a business, then it’s worth learning about digital marketing, and how you could use it to grow your business.
-You can also use digital skills to help with things like banking and staying connected to friends, family and colleagues.
+For instance, if you’re thinking of setting up a business, then it’s worth learning about digital marketing and how you could use it to grow your business.
+You can also use digital skills to help with things like banking and staying connected to friends, family, and colleagues.

 A final thought…

-While the pandemic has presented many of us with challenges that we never thought we’d have to face, it has also encouraged many of us to learn and develop new personal and/or professional skills.
+While the recent pandemic has presented many of us with challenges that we never thought we’d have to face, it encouraged many of us to learn and develop new personal and/or professional skills.
 Adversity isn’t something that any of us would wish for, but when it arises, it can often present us with opportunities for new growth and development.